 AWS Lambda might not appeal to someone already working with an on-demand development environment with containers and orchestration in place.

-Amazon EC2: With EC2, setting up includes logging in via SSH and manually installing Apache and doing a git clone.
-Along with that, you need to install and configure all the required software in a manner which is automated and reproducible.
+Amazon EC2: With EC2, setting up includes logging in via SSH and manually installing Apache, and doing a git clone.
+Along with that, you need to install and configure all the required software in a manner that is automated and reproducible.